 While not used for consumers, if you are looking to take up a course in machine learnings, you will have to learn the various languages associated with this phenomenon.
 Here are some of the popular languages you’d come across:

 Python is a comprehensive language that covers a range of libraries, including those of Teano, Keras and sci-kit-learn.
-It also features easy to comprehend walkthroughs and even useful tips from opinion analysis to neural networks, allowing users to find answers to complicated issues.
-Python is one of the increasingly popular scientific languages, and its user-friendliness only adds to its appeal.
+It has certain features that allows users to find answers to complicated issues as well as useful tips from opinion analysis to neural networks and more.
+The scientific popularity of Python is only increasing and its user-friendliness only adds to its appeal.
 Python is also a useful communication tool that takes us one step closer to a future of reproducibility.
-On the downside, Python is comparatively more fragmented than other machine languages, which can drastically reduce productivity.
+On the flip side, Python reduces productivity because it is fragmented than other machine languages.

 This is an open-source programming language used primarily for statistical computing.
-It has grown in popularity over recent years and is favored by many in academia.
+Many in academia favor this and has gain a lot of popularity in recent years.
 R is not typically used in industrial production environments but has risen in industrial applications due to increased interest in data science.
-Popular packages for machine learning in R include caret (short for Classification And REgression Training) for creating predictive models, randomForest for classification and regression, and e1071 which includes functions for statistics and probability theory.
+Popular packages for machine learning in R is Classification And REgression Training used for creating predictive models, randomForest for classification and regression.
+E1071 includes functions for statistics and probability theory.

 Machine Learning Tools to Make Your Software Intelligent

-Google, Facebook, Apple, Microsoft and other tech giants standing on the bleeding edge of AI/ML innovation are actively investing in the democratization of artificial intelligence.
-In the recent years, these companies have open-sourced many AI/ML libraries, tools or started offering these solutions as a part of their commercial offerings and cloud services.
-Here are the top tools you could use to make your software intelligent!
+Tech giants like Apple, Google, Microsoft, Facebook are actively investing in the democratization of artificial intelligence.
+Lately these companies have open-sourced many AI/ML libraries as well as tools.
+They have also offering these solutions as a part of their commercial offerings and cloud services.
+Listed below are some of tools to use to make your software intelligent!

 TensorFlow Object Detection API

-Object Detection API is a new feature integrated into TensorFlow, Google’s state-of-the-art software library for machine learning.
 The API provides a convenient way for ML developers and researchers to identify objects in images using optimized computer vision algorithms developed at Google.
 Object Detection API functionality comes with the MobileNets single shot detector optimized to run on mobile devices.
 Designed for the limited computational and power resources of smartphones, MobileNets makes it easier for mobile developers to integrate ML functionality into their mobile applications.
 If you want to use AI/ML functionality in your desktop software, Object Detection API provides a heavy-duty Inception-based CNN (Convolutional Neural Network) that is optimized for heavy data processing.
-In both cases, with Object Detection API, it becomes easier to integrate image recognition functionality into your software, which offers a great alternative to using cloud-based ML services.
+In both cases, with Object Detection API, it becomes easier to integrate image recognition functionality into your software thus proving to be a great alternative to using cloud-based ML services.

 Google’s Cloud Video Intelligence API